-Non-forcible sexual intercourse with a person who is under the statutory age of consent.
+Sexual intercourse with a person who is under the statutory age of consent.

 NOTE: As of 2013 crime statistics, the rape definition is based on the Uniform Crime Reporting Handbook 2004 (Summary Reporting Statistics).
 The remaining Sex Offenses Definitions are from the National Incident-Based Reporting System Edition of the Uniform Crime Reporting Program.